The New Republic’s Marty Peretz, of all people, has written an angry piece making the case against clemency for Jonathan Pollard.

 And, let us not forget, as Peretz reminds us, that Pollard also spied for Pakistan.

-But, given his crime, which is called TREASON, I'm not going to lose any sleep over the fact that some other traitorous scumbag got a shorter sentence than he did; it's maybe #438th on my list of injustices needing righting when I get the time, which I won't.
+But, given his crime, I'm not going to lose any sleep over the fact that some other traitorous scumbag got a shorter sentence than he did; it's maybe #438th on my list of injustices needing righting when I get the time, which I won't.

 I remember nearly coming to blows over these issues with a woman I met at a restaurant opening in 1993, who advocated “Justice for Jonathan Pollard.”
 I told her Justice for Jonathan Pollard required that he spend a lot more time in jail.